mordori/Philosophers/README.md

 ## 📖 Introduction
 **Dining philopsophers with threads and mutex.**

+Description:

-Philosophers think, eat, and sleep.
-Each philosopher is represented by a thread.
-There is one fork per philosopher, but in order to eat a philosopher needs two so they have to take turns in eating.
-None should die from starvation, if the provided parameters consider the combined time of the actions and some overhead for computing time.
-The philosophers are not allowed to communicate with each other.
+- Philosophers think, eat, and sleep

+- Each philosopher is represented by a thread

+- There is one fork per philosopher, but in order to eat a philosopher needs two so they have to take turns in eating
-- Resources shared between threads are locked with mutex to avoid data races

-- Main thread handles monitoring the philosophers' status, controlling the simulation

-- Dedicated logging thread decoupled from status monitoring handles the printing of the philosophers' states.
-It constructs batches from a queue of logs and writes them out periodically
+- None should die from starvation, if the provided parameters consider the combined time of the actions and some overhead for computing time

+- The philosophers are not allowed to communicate with each other

 <p align="center">
   <img src="https://github.com/mordori/mordori/blob/main/doc/asdasd.gif" alt="Demo" />
 </p>

+Resources shared between threads are locked with mutex to avoid data races.

+Main thread handles monitoring the philosophers' status, controlling the simulation.

+Dedicated logging thread decoupled from status monitoring handles the printing of the philosophers' states.
+It constructs batches from a queue of logs and writes them out periodically.

 > [!IMPORTANT]
 > Outcome may depend on the performance of the computer used to run the program.